aniketkumavat/Multi-Cloud-Application-Deployment/README.md

 1. AWS and GCP infra by  Aniket Kumavat
-2. EKS creation and Jenkins pipeline setup in AWS by Bhavesh Dhande
+2. EKS creation and Jenkins pipeline setup in AWS by Bhavesh Dhande.
- (here).
+3. Jenkins pipeline setup in GCP by  Siddhesh Patil.
-3. Jenkins pipeline setup in GCP by  Siddhesh Patil(here)
+4. GKE creation and Route traffic using Route53 GKE and EKS by

-4. GKE creation and Route traffic using Route53 GKE and EKS by Rushabh Mahale
+   Here is the medium blog link where all project explain: - https://medium.com/@aniketkumavat009/deploy-application-on-kubernetes-using-jenkins-multicloud-fb266bf760fd